 To check whether the device driver is the culprit behind this issue, you can open Device Manager by typing Device Manager in the Cortana’s search bar and selecting the best-matched result.

-On the Device Manager window, expand the two places: Disk Drives or Universal Serial Bus controls to see if there is a yellow triangle mark.
+On the Device Manager window, expand the two places: Disk Drives or Universal Serial Bus controllers to see if there is a yellow triangle mark.

 If you see a yellow triangle on SD card, it means that your SD card driver goes wrong and you need to replace it with a good one.
 If not, it means your SD card driver is normal and you can try the following fix to get rid of SD card reader not working.